-At a time when police forces across the U.S. are being militarized and the fear of police within communities of color grow, these two officers have committed themselves to making community-oriented policing a reality.
-And for those two, to meet local residents on their community bike ride is just as important as meeting those who sleep in the rivers brush.
+At a time when police forces across the U.S. are being militarized and the fear of police within communities of color grows, these two officers have committed themselves to making community-oriented policing a reality.
+And for those two, to meet local residents on their community bike ride is just as important as meeting those who sleep in the river's brush.

 - next ›